Loading...

 A useful counterweight to a quarter spent shipping fast and second-guessing harder.

-What a small design system needs to feel like when LLMs are first-class consumers: token naming that survives a code-gen pass, component APIs that don't leak Tailwind specifics, docs that double as agent prompts.
+What a design system needs when LLMs are first-class consumers: token naming that survives a code-gen pass, component APIs that don't leak Tailwind specifics, docs that double as agent prompts.

-Paperline is the test bed; the broader question is what this does to the apprenticeship path that made senior designers senior in the first place.
+Inkwell is the current test bed; the broader question is what this does to the apprenticeship path that made senior designers senior in the first place.

 Agentic AI for the enterprise SDLC: separating genuine productivity from tool sprawl, and figuring out which patterns actually help teams ship.